 Mildew thrives in moisture, and it can even infect plants.
 If this happens, it is best to remove the affected plants from your home or at least prune the diseased leaves.

-Both mould and mildew have the same musty odour, so you’ll know when they are around.
+Both mould and mildew have the same musty smell, so you’ll know when they are around.
 As an interesting additional note, mould and mildew can exist in the same place together.

 If you have areas where, for example, there is both green and white mould, you likely have a combination of each in the affected area.